FuelLabs/sway-rfcs/rfcs/0010-references.md

 ## Box

-It is sometimes desirable to have a reference to a primitive type, such as for passing a mutable reference to it to a function.
+It is sometimes desirable to have a reference to a value type, such as for passing a mutable reference to it to a function.
 This can be achieved with the `Box` struct, which is so defined: